openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 If none of the above is true, then the following three steps are required:

 #.
-Left-hand operand is evaluated to produce a variable.
+Left-hand-side operand is evaluated to produce a variable.
 If the
    evaluation completes abruptly, then so does the assignment expression.
-   In that case, the right-hand operand is not evaluated, and the assignment does not occur.
+   In that case, the right-hand-side operand is not evaluated, and the assignment does not occur.

 #.
-If the evaluation completes normally, then the right-hand operand is
+If the evaluation completes normally, then the right-hand-side operand is
    evaluated.
 If the evaluation completes abruptly, then so does the assignment expression.
 In that case, the assignment does not occur.

 #.
-If that evaluation completes normally, then the value of the right-hand
+If that evaluation completes normally, then the value of the right-hand-side
-   operand is converted to the type of the left-hand variable.
+   operand is converted to the type of the left-hand-side variable.
    In that case, the result of the conversion is stored into the variable.
-   A :index:`compile-time error` occurs if the type of the left-hand variable is one of the following:
+   A :index:`compile-time error` occurs if the type of the left-hand-side variable is one of the following:

-   - ``readonly`` array (see :ref:`Readonly Parameters`), while the converted type of the right-hand operand is a non-``readonly`` array;
+   - ``readonly`` array (see :ref:`Readonly Parameters`), while the converted type of the right-hand-side operand is a non-``readonly`` array;
-   - ``readonly`` tuple (see :ref:`Readonly Parameters`), while the converted type of the right-hand operand is a non-``readonly`` tuple.
+   - ``readonly`` tuple (see :ref:`Readonly Parameters`), while the converted type of the right-hand-side operand is a non-``readonly`` tuple.

 .. index::
    evaluation